Running Choreonoid in the ROS Environment

 Starting Choreonoid

-In the ROS environment, Choreonoid is usually treated as a ROS node.
+In the ROS environment, Choreonoid is typically handled as a ROS node.
 This is called a Choreonoid node.

-The command to invoke the Choreonoid node is included in the choreonoid_ros package, and the command name is choreonoid.
-Thus, for example, you can use the rosrun command to invoke a Choreonoid node as follows.
+The command to start the Choreonoid node is included in the choreonoid_ros package, and the command name is choreonoid.
+Therefore, using the rosrun command, for example:

 rosrun choreonoid_ros choreonoid

-The main window of Choreonoid appears when it is successfully started.
-This is basically the same as when Choreonoid is started in the usual way, and the operation is also the same.
+Upon successful startup, Choreonoid’s main window will appear.
+This is basically the same as when Choreonoid is started normally, and the operations are the same.

 Note

-By starting Choreonoid as a ROS node in this way, the ROS-related initialization and other operations are performed inside Choreonoid, and the ROS functions can be used on Choreonoid.
-Please note that if you run the choreonoid executable file as it is as a normal startup method, such ROS-related initialization will not be performed and you will not be able to use the ROS functions.
+By starting Choreonoid as a ROS node this way, ROS-related initialization is performed internally in Choreonoid, enabling the use of ROS functionality within Choreonoid.
+Please note that if you execute the choreonoid executable directly as a normal startup method, such ROS-related initialization will not occur, and you will not be able to use ROS functionality.

 Choreonoid's ROS node cannot be invoked because the ROS master is not found.

-In this case, please try to start the ROS master first.
+In this case, please start the ROS master first.

-Let’s run the “ROS-Tank” project included in the choreonoid_ros_samples package as a sample project.
+Let’s run the “ROS-Tank” project included in choreonoid_ros_samples as a sample project.

-If the choreonoid_ros_samples package has been installed, you can run the sample by the following command.
+If the choreonoid_ros_samples package is installed, you can launch the sample with the following command:

 roslaunch choreonoid_ros_samples tank.launch

-This sample uses the ROS communication functions to manually operate a tank-like “Tank” robot model using a gamepad.
-This sample is a minimal implementation of this, with a simple controller that subscribes to the ROS joy topic to control the Tank model.
+This sample demonstrates a simulation where a tank-like “Tank” model is manually controlled using a gamepad, implemented using ROS mechanisms.
+This sample provides a minimal implementation that controls the Tank model through a simple controller that subscribes to the ROS joy topic.

-In fact, you need to have a gamepad (joystick) connected to your PC in order to run this sample.
-Most gamepads that can be connected via USB can be used, so please connect the gamepad to the PC first, and then execute the above command.
-Once the project is launched, the simulation will start and you can move the Tank by manipulating the axes of the gamepad.
-If this sample works, the installation of Choreonoid in the ROS environment has been successful.
+While we’ve introduced how to launch the sample, you must have a gamepad (joystick) connected to your PC to run this sample.
+Most USB-connectable gamepads can be used, so please connect a gamepad to your PC before executing the above command.
+When the project starts, the simulation will also begin, and you can move the Tank by operating the gamepad axes.
+If this sample works, your installation of Choreonoid in the ROS environment is successful.

 RLException: [tank.launch] is neither a launch file in package [choreonoid_ros_samples] nor is [choreonoid_ros_samples] a launch file name